github/opensource.guide/_articles/metrics.md

 Consider tracking how long it takes for you (or another maintainer) to respond to contributions, whether an issue or a pull request.
 Responding doesn't require taking action.
 It can be as simple as saying: _"Thanks for your submission!
 I'll review this within the next week."_

 You could also measure the time it takes to move between stages in the contribution process, such as average amount of time an issue remains open, or time from issue to PR.

+## Numbers help people understand behavior

+Understanding open source metrics will help you build an active, growing open source project.
+Even if you don't track every metric on a dashboard, use the framework above to focus your attention on the type of behavior that will help your project thrive.